lukasbeckercode/home_automation/README.md

 - Analog sensor reading was not implemented on the raspberry from the hardware point of view.
 The reason for this being, that this has the potential to destroy the Pi if done incorrectly which had caused significant delays in development
 - Setting everything up can be tedious.
 The ESP8266 has to be newly flashed every time the Wifi changes in some way Also, finding the Pi in a network you aren't the administrator of can cause problems.
+- Using Mosquitto introduced a new issue: The raspberry pi's IP address needs to be changed in the esp8266 firmware as the pi changes IP periodically